How to Create a Contact Driver Model

 2. Description: Optionally, provide a brief description or overview of the Contact Driver Model.

-3. Type: Define the type of the contact driver that the model will identify.
+3. Type: Define the type of the contact driver that the model identifies.

 This type represents the primary issue or inquiry initially reported by the customer or user, which prompts them to contact customer service or support.